Jimbobnz/ABL-URL-Handler/README.md

 Object class for handling URL/URI string.

-This is OpenEdge class object for parsing a URL string into into it's component properties.
+This is OpenEdge class object for parsing a URL string and spiting it into it's component properties.

 It does not build a URL string.